gopine/diary/2020/March/March 24 (Tue).md

 Need to figure out the best way to handle state management for this component.

 Spent some time debugging a weird issue with prop drilling.

+Considering using Context API or Redux to simplify data flow.